 To get started with the hearty-gooey-tasty deliciousness, you make the sauce first.

 Start by softening up your garlic and diced onion in some olive oil.
 (PS-here is a little tip on how to dice an onion!)
 Now add your ground beef and brown it up until there is no pink showing.
+(Here is where you can find meat you can trust, btw.)

 At this point things will start smelling really good and your toddler will begin his attempts to climb up your leg.
 When he fails, he will likely take any loose fitting pants down with him.
 Just sayin.